NCAR/wrf-python/doc/source/contrib.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-If you need to supply us data for your test (due to a bug) please provide us a link to either a cloud storage service, by :ref:`submitting_files`, or some other means.
+If you need to supply us data for your test (due to a bug) please provide us a link to the file or upload it using :ref:`submitting_files`.
 Unless the data is very small, do not add it to the GitHub repository.

-If you can demonstrate the problem/solution with a minimal set of hand created values, you can just use that in your test.
+If you can demonstrate the problem/solution with a minimal set of hand created values, then you can use that in your test.

 Guidelines